LiamLombard/til/README.md

 There's also some simple functionality for editing the full file if you want to, for example if you make a mistake.
 ![](res/doc/til2.gif)

+## Todo

+There's plenty of things to do...
+* Fix linux export for releases built in CI
+* Display the current open file
+* Decouple some of the functional code from the UI code
+* Add keyboard shortcuts